FusionAuth/fusionauth-site/DocsDevREADME.md

 - When using an aside in the blog, please use the `nodark="true"` attribute.
 - Make descriptions full sentences.
 They must end in a period or other punctuation.
 - Titles should not end in a period.
 They can end in a ? or ! if needed.
+- All blogs that use non-trivial code examples should have a github repo with an example app.
+See (Adding an example app)[#adding-an-example-app] for more.

 ## Lists